gpatuwo/hangman_ai/development/Dev-README.md

 # Hangman Solver
 NOTE: currently a brain dump. to-be edited

+Frontend:
+- webpack great for managing dependencies, unnecessary for this project bc there's only one js file?
+- babel probably need bc written in es6

 - how to use
 - implementation
   - high-level overview about what final product is doing, logical flow of how calls are made etc